doctrine/dbal/UPGRADE.md

 # Upgrade to 3.0

+## BC BREAK: Removed PDO DB2 driver

+This PDO-based IBM DB2 driver (built on top of pdo_ibm extension) has already been unsupported as of 2.5, it has now been now removed.

+The following class has been removed:

+ * `Doctrine\DBAL\Driver\PDOIbm\Driver`

 ## BC BREAK: Removed support for SQL Anywhere 12 and older

 DBAL now requires SQL Anywhere 16 or newer, support for unmaintained versions has been dropped.